zulip/zulip/templates/zerver/api/writing-bots.md

 # Writing interactive bots

-Zulip's API supports a few different ways of integrating with a third-party service.

-* **Incoming webhook integrations**, for when you just want notifications from a tool to be sent into Zulip.
-See the [integrations guide](integrations-overview).
-* **Interactive bots**, for when you want the tool to react to messages in Zulip.

 This guide is about writing and testing interactive bots.
 We assume familiarity with our [guide for running bots](running-bots).